Skip to main content

 As a local authority, what would you do if you discovered that your new neighbourhood amenity was built on land that doesn’t belong to you?

-Recently, we’ve seen a significant increase in the number of local authorities finding themselves in this scenario and realising that land, buildings, and other assets they have managed for years as their own were actually entrusted to them for charitable purposes.
+We’ve recently seen a significant increase in local authorities discovering that land, buildings, and other assets they have managed for years as their own were actually entrusted to them for charitable purposes.

 How we can help

 At Browne Jacobson, we understand that the overlap between public and charity law is complex and requires specialist advice.
-Our legal advice to government organisations drives public sector modernisation, making us ideally positioned to assist local authorities in understanding their trustee duties, exploring available options, and rectifying past errors.
+Our legal advice helps government organisations modernise.
+This makes us well-suited to assist local authorities.
+We help them understand their trustee duties, explore their options, and fix past mistakes.

 Our team can assist with the following: